wikirate/wikirate4py/README.rst

 DataFrames
 ----------

-From 1.2.0 version of wikirate4py library allows users to transform WikiRateEntity objects to DataFrames.
+From 1.2.0 version of wikirate4py library allows users to transform WikirateEntity objects to DataFrames.
 A usage example can be found below:

 .. code-block:: python